E-APR: Mapping the Effectiveness of Automated Program Repair: The E-APR Framework

-\textbf{jGenProg and GenProg} jGenProg is a Java implementation of GenProg.
-Both techniques use a generate-and-validate method to produce patches using a genetic programming approach~\cite{Motwani2018evaluation}.
+\textbf{jGenProg and GenProg-A} are two Java implementations of GenProg~\cite{LeGoues2012GenProg}.
+Both techniques use a generate-and-validate method to produce patches using a genetic programming approach.
 The search space consists of patches that are formed through combinations of removing code, and inserting and replacing code from elsewhere in the program under repair~\cite{Martinez2016Astor}.

 \textbf{Cardumen}~\cite{Martinez2018Cardumen} synthesises patches using the existing code as a basis, by taking code elements from elsewhere in the program and replacing the variables.
 Each potential patch is filtered based on location and type compatibility, and the remaining patches are prioritised based on how frequently the selected variables occur together.